-Air pollution, no doubt, has had numerous health impacts on humans, but when it comes to air pollution in relation to eyes and vision, there seems to be a gap.
+Air pollution, no doubt, has had numerous health impacts on humans.
+But when it comes to air pollution in relation to eyes and vision, there seems to be a gap.
 This phenomenon has not been studied in depth in the way that perhaps pollution in relation to our pulmonary system has, but there is evidence to suggest that pollution is hurting our eyes.

-Our eyes are incredibly exposed and sensitive.
+Our eyes are incredibly vulnerable and sensitive.
 If you’ve ever had the misfortune of getting dust or sand in your eyes (which everyone is likely to have experienced at least once), then you know the irritation and discomfort involved.
 Though pollution is a little sneakier than dust and sand, it can have an equal or worse effect on our eyes in the long run.

 Dry Eye Syndrome and Pollution